 Preparation 1: Edit the inbound rule of the Amazon Aurora PostgreSQL instance

-4. In the Connectivity & security section, click the name of the VPC security group that corresponds to the writer node.
+On the Connectivity & security tab, click the name of the VPC security group that corresponds to the node.

-5. On the Security Groups page, click the Inbound tab in the Security Group section.
+On the Security Groups page, click the Inbound tab in the Security Group section.
 On the Inbound tab, click Edit.
 In the Edit inbound rules dialog box, add the CIDR blocks of DTS servers that reside in the corresponding region to the inbound rule.
-For more information, see Add the CIDR blocks of DTS servers to the security settings of on-premises databases.
+For more information, see Add the CIDR blocks of DTS servers.

 Preparation 2: Create a database and a schema in the destination ApsaraDB RDS for PostgreSQL instance

-Create a database and a schema in the destination ApsaraDB RDS for PostgreSQL instance based on the database and schema information of the objects to be migrated.
+Create a database and a schema on the destination ApsaraDB RDS for PostgreSQL instance based on the database and schema information of the objects to be migrated.
 The schema name of the source and destination databases must be the same.
-For more information, see Create a database on an ApsaraDB RDS for PostgreSQL instance and Manage accounts by using schemas.
+For more information, see Create a database and Manage accounts by using schemas.

 Procedure (in the new DTS console)